tmfg/digitraffic/pages/tieliikenne-en.md

 [```http://tie.digitraffic.fi/api/v1/data/weight-restrictions-datex2/{situationId}```](http://tie.digitraffic.fi/api/v1/data/weight-restrictions-datex2/{situationId})

 Weight restrictions use the TMC location information to identify the affected area or location of the weight restriction.

+NB!
+Dates are include in multiple formats.
+Under published tag, there is utc and localtime fields that are in UTC (Zulu) time.
+Other times are in local time with offset from the UTC.
+Best practice is to use some library that can parse date and times properly with any offset from ISO 8601 date format.

 ### Roadworks